iterative/dvc.org/content/docs/command-reference/plots/diff.md

 - `--title <text>` - plot title.

-- `--show-json` - show output in JSON format.
+- `--show-vega` - show output in Vega format.
+See `dvc plots` for more info.

 - `--no-csv-header` - lets DVC know that CSV or TSV `targets` do not have a header.